kstenschke/xmchord/README.md

 ### Argument: `--keyboard`

-xmchord installs its keyboard watcher upon the 1st keyboard device found (e.g. on laptops the built-in one).
-This argument allows setting a specific keyboard device to be used. xmchord stores this device preference, so once it is set, xmchord continues using that device when restarted later.
+xmchord by default installs its keyboard watcher upon the 1st keyboard device found (e.g. on laptops the built-in one).
+This optional argument allows setting a specific keyboard device to be used. xmchord stores this device preference, so once it is set, xmchord continues using that device when restarted later.